 Opening Hours: Monday-Friday 16.00 til late, Saturday 11.00 til late, Sunday 11.00-00.00

 Believe it or not, we stumbled upon The Garrick by mistake during our fist weekend in Belfast.
 We had just eaten at Boojum and had an hour or so before meeting a friend somewhere else.
 We liked it, and later learnt by same friend when we went with him that this pub is « as Belfast as it gets ».
 I hope the locals won’t hate us for disclosing their best-kept secret, but this is where you want to be if you want to avoid your fellow tourists.
 They have a nice selection of beers and ciders, and of course the other stuff if you need something a bit stronger!
+They also host the most amazing « trad sessions », making it my favorite place to go to listen to traditional Irish music in Belfast.

 If you want to get a little fancy without taking another mortgage on your house, you might want to head to the Merchant Hotel’s bar (not the pub) where you’ll feel the 5* hotel bar atmosphere nicely, with cocktails around 10-15£.